conan-io/conan-package-tools/README.md

 # Conan Package Tools [![Build Status](https://travis-ci.org/conan-io/conan-package-tools.svg?branch=master)](https://travis-ci.org/conan-io/conan-package-tools)

+## Important changes in version 0.4.0!

+- Use `CONAN_UPLOAD` to specify the URL of the remote to be used to upload your packages.
+- Use `REMOTES` to specify other URLs ("," separated) of remotes to be used to retrieve requirements.
+- Use `CONAN_PASSWORD` as usual to specify the remote password if you want to upload packages, if the remote is a Bintray repository use an API key.
+[Read more here](#bintray)

+## Introduction

 This package simplifies the generation of multiple packages when using the [conan package manager](http://conan.io).

 It also eases the integration with  [TravisCI](https://travis-ci.org/) and [Appveyor](http://www.appveyor.com/), and allows for the automation of package creation in CI servers, as well as the upload of the generated packages to [conan](http://conan.io).